Alex-Mathai-98/Satellite-Image-Segmentation-Using-U-NET/README.md

 ## Resizing and Panchromatic Sharpening of Images

 ### Explanation (Optional)
+The 20 bands span a huge range of the electromagnetic spectrum.
+Because of this, if we were to compare the sizes of the image of a particular location across the 3 groups, they would vary drastically. **GROUP III** is the smallest, then comes **GROUP II** and lastly **GROUP III**.

+As deep learning models expect a fixed size input, we would need to resize **GROUP III** and **GROUP II** to the size of **GROUP I**. **GROUP III** being the smallest, suffers a drastic drop in image quality while resizing.
+Hence **GROUP III** was left out.

-Because there are 20 bands being used, the sizes of the image of the same location are different across different bands.
-The M-Spectrum and the A-Spectrum are smaller than the PRGB.
-Hence both the A and M Spectrums are resized to the size of PRGB.
-This causes alignment issues.
-For example, the starting and the ending of roads did not exactly coincide for the resized bands and the PRGB.
+**GROUP II** can be resized successfully but suffers from alignment issues.
+For example, the starting and the ending of roads did not exactly coincide for the resized **GROUP II** bands and the PRGB.
 Hence bringing alignment was necessary.
 This is done through a process called **Panchromatic Sharpening**.

 ### Run Commands (Essential)
 ```python